90+ classroom hours

 ** All MFR courses must have at least 12 registered students in order to hold the class **

-The Summer MFR class will meet on Monday & Wednesday evenings from 6:00 pm until 10:00 pm.
+The MFR course will meet on Monday & Thursday evenings from 6:00 pm until 10:00 pm.